Tove Valley Broadband

 The most notable disadvantage of obtaining FTTP is the cost of the initial delivery of service.
 The expected cost must be balanced against the advantages in each particular case.

 FTTP is difficult to install and requires a longer implementation period than our usual few days.
-Installing the line straight to your business will take some time to complete and depend upon the availability of resources.
+Installing the line straight to your property will take some time to complete and depend upon the availability of resources.
 If you need an internet connection straight away, consider signing up to our radio delivery systems as an initial phase.

 The upside is that you’ll get all the advantages- reliability, security, scalability and speed once everything is set up and ready to go.